Louise Blouin

+Biography

-Blouin was born in the suburbs of Montreal, in Quebec, Canada, the sixth child of parents who owned an insurance brokerage.
+Blouin was born in Dorval, a suburb of Montreal, in Quebec, Canada, the youngest of six children of Edouard Blouin and Yolande Viger Blouin, who owned and operated a life insurance brokerage.
 Her father died when she was fifteen.
-She studied commerce at McGill University, and later transferred to Concordia University.
+She appeared as the representative of Canada at the International Debutante Ball in January 1978.
+She studied commerce at McGill University for a year, and later transferred to Concordia University.
 She did not graduate.
-She attended Harvard Business School.
+She worked as a stock analyst and as a stockbroker.